kuyazee/kuyazee/README.md

 🔭 &nbsp; Working at an outsourcing company

-🏥 &nbsp; Working on an app that will improve public health here in the PH
+📶 &nbsp; Working on an app for an up and coming Telco here in the PH at [@stratpoint](https://stratpoint.com/)

-📶 &nbsp; Working on an app for an up and coming Telco here in the PH
+🏥 &nbsp; Working on an app that will improve public health here in the PH at [@innovationsch](https://innovationsch.org/)

 🌱 &nbsp; Currently learning Product Management